 I look around lazily, wondering why Coin called us to come here.
 Nothing special in here.
 Nothing that I can see.
 I sit up, despite the fact that I don't want to, and decide to look around.
 I've always liked spoiling surprises.

-Looking around, there's drawers along the wall.
+Looking around, there are drawers along the wall.
 That and windows and walls and doors and the usual stuff are the only things in this room.
 I pull open a drawer.
 Nothing more than dried flowers.
 White roses.
 Ugly things, all shriveled up, reminding me of dried skin.
 I skip ahead through other drawers, shuffling around, looking for anything interesting.
 Books are in some.
 Weird.
 Books are normally on shelves.
 If you have shelves.

-There's paintbrushes, and paper and pencils.
+There are paintbrushes, and paper and pencils.
 They're all lined up neatly, and I mix them about.
 It's small, even stupid to me, but I enjoy ruining the perfect, lovely paradise that Snow has been reigning his era of terror in.
 Templates and spare spoons.
 Photos and handkerchiefs.
 Models of tokens from winning tributes.

 I stop when I see a replica of mine.
 A little cross made out of pine trees.
 How could something so earthy and honest come to be in this mess hole of greed?
 I shove the drawer close, snarling at the fact that Snow's still alive at this point.
 The war's over.
 We won.
 Let's get our rewards and pleasures.

 "Wait, wait, don't do that," someone says.
 I look over my shoulder to see Annie, her hair spread down her back, hurrying to me.
 I move over as she opens the drawer and starts to look through it frantically.

 "What are you doing?"
 I ask her.
 I get my answer when she pulls something out and cradles it in her hands, which she clasps and presses to her chest.